HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/security/new-hpovldapserver.md

 _**HPOneView.Appliance.AuthDirectoryServer [System.Management.Automation.PSCustomObject]**_

-New LDAP Server Resource Object to be used with New-HPOVLdap CMDLET
+New LDAP Server Resource Object to be used with [`New-HPOVLdapDirectory`](new-hpovldapdirectory.md) CMDLET

 ## Related Links